leslieg212/sijiahuang.github.io/_pages/about.md

 I am also a native speaker of Mandarin Chinese and Sichuanese.

-**Research Interest:** Human Sexuality, Couple Therapy, Dating Violence Prevention
+**Research Interest:** Human Sexuality, Couple and Sex Therapy, Dating Violence Prevention

 **Education**<br />